zainolamzar/zainolamzar/README.md

-- 👋 Hi, I’m Zen
+- 👋 Hi, I’m Zen.
+Computer Science student.
 - 👀 I’m interested in developing Netflix Clone
-- 🌱 I’m currently learning Angular
+- 🌱 Currently learning - Angular
-- 💞️ I’m looking to collaborate on big project in the future
+- 💞️ Not yet available for collaboration
-- 📫 How to reach me Instsgram (@hangzenol)
+- 📫 Reach me on Instsgram (@hangzenol), TikTok (@hangzenol)

 <!---
 hangzenol/hangzenol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.